 top of page

-More reported DUI madness this past week in the area.
-Debbie Williams with WKRG reported that a suspected DUI driver crashed into The Tin Top Restaurant & Oyster Bar on Thursday night.
+Debbie Williams with WKRG reported that a suspected impaired driver crashed into The Tin Top Restaurant & Oyster Bar on Thursday night.

 Alabama State Troopers responded to the scene and discovered what they believed to be heroin in the vehicle.
 As reported by Williams, the crash could have been much worse considering the driver crashed into a table where just moments before a family of four with a baby was seated.
 However, at least one person was injured according to the WKRG report.

-As is so often the case with DUI cases like this , the defendant, 50-year old David Emmons, has a lengthy criminal history .
+As is so often the case with impaired driving cases , the defendant, 50-year old David Emmons, has a lengthy criminal history .
 So it is not a shock to learn that on May 22, 2017 Emmons was granted a pretrial diversion and allowed to enter the Butler County Alabama Drug Court on charges related to his arrest in 2015 for trafficking in—you got it, heroin.

 On May 22, 2017, it looks like the heroin trafficking charge was dismissed in lieu of a plea to possession of a controlled substance.